Stoneleigh Abbey

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-Stoneleigh Abbey is a historic site with a rich history dating back to 1154.
-It offers visitors the opportunity to explore its grounds and house through guided tours and self-guided walks.
+Stoneleigh Abbey is a historic estate with a rich history dating back to 1154.
+It offers visitors the opportunity to explore its grounds, house, and tea rooms, with specific opening times and conditions detailed below.

 Admission Prices (2025)